 6. The design of the coin has changed, on occasion, throughout the years

-7. The new 2021 Britannia features some exciting new changes!
+7. The 2021 Britannia featured exciting new changes!

-The reverse of the new 2021 coin features the familiar and iconic Britannia design by sculptor Philip Nathan, but with some exciting new tweaks added.
-For this new coin, the Royal Mint has used specialist high-tech lasers to add layers of new security features for this year’s coin, including: a latent image, micro text, surface animation, and tincture lines.
-These new features make the 2021 Britannia one of the most visually secure coins in the world, adding a practical solution to counterfeiting, as well as enhancing the beauty of the classic design.
+The 2021 and 2022 coins feature the familiar and iconic Britannia design by sculptor Philip Nathan, but with some new tweaks added.
+For these coins, the Royal Mint now uses specialist high-tech lasers to add layers of new security features, including: a latent image, micro text, surface animation, and tincture lines.
+These new features make the Britannia coins one of the most visually secure coins in the world, adding a practical solution to counterfeiting, as well as enhancing the beauty of the classic design.

 8. The Britannia is exempt from Capital Gains Tax

 Along with the gold UK Sovereign coin, Britannia coins are exempt from Capital Gains Tax (CGT) for UK investors, as the Britannia is a legal tender coin and sterling currency.